 organic gardening in 2015

 Every year, Dave and I learn more about how organic gardening works.
-Everything interconnects out there in the organic world.
-Soil, water, climate, seeds quality, beneficial insects, pests, bacteria and funguses all play a part in the success of a garden.
+Everything interconnects out there in the organic gardening world.
+Soil, water, climate, seed quality, beneficial insects, pests, bacteria and funguses all play a part in the success of a garden.
 Growing in harmony (as much as possible) with these elements and accepting some losses once in awhile is all part of the process.
 Each year is unique in some way.
 That’s partly what keeps this hobby, (read lifestyle) interesting.

 For us gardening is about family too.
 We enjoy sharing our harvest with our family and friends.
 After all we can’t eat all of it!